Low Depth Phase Oracle Using a Parallel Piecewise Circuit: Comments on Linear interpolation via QROM

 Here we provide further comments on the application of a phase of a linear interpolation of a function $\tilde f(x) = a_i x +b_i$, where the slope and intercept $a_i,b_i$ vary with $x$ via QROM and arithmetic functions \cite{sandersCompilationFaultTolerantQuantum2020}.
 The calculation of $\ket{\tilde f(x)}$ can then be performed with a single multiplication and addition, with the phase applied via addition into a phase gradient state.

-We begin by making choices for the addition and multiplication methods used to calculate $\tilde f(x)$, choosing Brent-Kung carry look-ahead addition using logical-AND gates where possible as described in \cite{wangOptimalToffoliDepthQuantum2024}, and providing small optimisations due to addition being quantum-classical and the multiplication method from Jang et al. \cite{jangQuantumBinaryField2023} which has the lowest known depth of quantum multiplication.
-Taking the addition, and converting from the Toffoli depth provided in \cite{wangOptimalToffoliDepthQuantum2024}, we need $3\lceil \log n \rceil-1$ measurement depth $\sim 22n$ T count.
-By instead removing the input register for the classical input and converting quantum controls to classical ones, this is reduced to $3\lceil \log n \rceil -4$ measurement depth and $\sim 15n$ $T$ count.
-The multiplication comes to a measurement depth of $4$ (ignoring the log-depth Clifford circuits that are a component of this circuit).
-Therefore, we find a measurement depth of $9\lceil \log n \rceil -4$ for the computation and uncomputation of $\tilde f(x)$, along with the central phase-gradient addition.
-We can therefore conclude that even when using the most depth-optimised multiplication circuits, the depth of this method is outperformed by the injection of resource states prepared by independent catalyst towers.
+We begin by making choices for the addition and multiplication methods used to calculate $\tilde f(x)$, choosing Brent-Kung carry look-ahead addition using logical-AND gates where possible as described in \cite{wangOptimalToffoliDepthQuantum2024}, and the Karatsuba multiplication method from Jang et al. \cite{jangQuantumBinaryField2023} which has the lowest known depth of quantum multiplication.
+Taking the addition, and converting from the Toffoli depth provided in \cite{wangOptimalToffoliDepthQuantum2024}, we need $3\lceil \log_2 n \rceil-1$ measurement depth and $\sim 22n$ T count.
+The multiplication comes to a measurement depth of $4$ (ignoring the log-depth Clifford circuits that are a component of this circuit) and the number of $T$-gates required for level-$p$ Karatsuba multiplication is $7 \cdot 3^p (n/2^p )^2$, which for $n$ a power of $2$ and fully parallelised to $p=\log_2(n)$ is $7 \cdot 3^{\log_2(n)}$ (this expression is only exact when $n$ is a power of $2$, otherwise $7 \cdot3^{\lceil \log_2(n)\rceil}$ can be used as an upper bound) \cite{jangQuantumBinaryField2023}.
+We note that this implementation of Karatsuba multiplication also requires a number of ancilla qubits scaling as $3\cdot 3^{\log_2n}$ (this method with its $O(n^{\log_2(3)})$ qubit count scaling is the only one presented in \cref{tab:expressions} with a super-linear scaling in $n$).
+Overall, we find a measurement depth of $9\lceil \log_2 n \rceil +1$ for the computation and uncomputation of $\tilde f(x)$, along with the central phase-gradient addition.
+We can therefore conclude that even when using the most depth-optimised multiplication circuits, the depth of this method is outperformed by the injection of resource states prepared by independent catalyst towers in the regime where a simple piecewise approximation of the function is applicable.

+The overall $T$ costs for the phase oracle using this circuit are given by two applications of multiplication and addition, addition with the phase gradient state, and the original creation of the phase gradient state which requires $n$ single qubit rotations.